Stand Atlantic: 2012–2013: Formation as What It's Worth

+2014–2017: Stand Atlantic and early EPs

 In early 2014, the group changed their name from What It's Worth to Stand Atlantic.
 The band released their first single under the new name, "Breakaway", featuring the band's new sound, in March 2014.
 It was accompanied by a fan-made lyric video.
 Stand Atlantic returned to the studio during November 2014, working on their next demo EP, A Place Apart.
 During this time Jansons left the band and was replaced by Ethan Mestroni.
 The first single, "Wasteland", was released in April 2015 with the full EP later the same month.
 The EP was recorded by Rohan Kumar and mixed by Dave Petrovic.
-The band toured with As It Is, State Champs and Young Lions during 2015.
+The band toured with As It Is, State Champs, and Young Lions during 2015.

 In 2016, the band toured with With Confidence before joining Cute Is What We Aim For on their tenth anniversary tour of The Same Old Blood Rush with a New Touch album.
 It was also announced that the band were to play at Bondi-Blitz.
-They released a cover of Ariana Grande's "Break Free" on Ghost Killer Entertainment in June.
+They released a cover of Ariana Grande's "Break Free" on Ghost Killer Entertainment in June 2016.
 In September 2016, the band announced via a Facebook post, that Ng had chosen to leave the band.
 The post also included news that they were working on new music with Stevie Knight.
 On 21 June 2017, Stand Atlantic announced they had signed to Rude Records, becoming the first Australian band to do so.
-The band announced later that day that their first single from the new EP, Coffee at Midnight, would be premiered on Triple J's short.fast.loud that night.

-Stand Atlantic announced the Sidewinder EP the following week, with a release date set for 15 September 2017.
-On 23 July 2017, Stand Atlantic released the second single, "Mess I Made", through Hysteria Mag.

-On 27 July 2017, they announced they would be supporting New Found Glory on their 20 Years of Pop/Punk tour, playing at sold-out shows across Australia.

-The band released one more single before the release of the EP, the title track "Sidewinder" in August.
-Stand Atlantic were featured in the September issue of Rock Sound magazine.

-The EP peaked at number 31 on the iTunes charts during release day.
-In October 2017, Stand Atlantic announced they would be supporting ROAM on their European and UK tours, starting in November.
-It was announced in November that Stand Atlantic would be supporting Knuckle Puck on their Australian tour in January 2018.
+The band announced later that day that their first single from the new EP, "Coffee at Midnight", would be premiered on Triple J that night.
+The EP Sidewinder was released on 15 September 2017.
+In October 2017, Stand Atlantic announced they would be supporting ROAM on their European and UK tours.
+The group supported Knuckle Puck on their January 2018 Australian tour.
 Stand Atlantic's EP, Sidewinder, made 10th place on Rock Sound's Top 50 Albums of 2017.

-Stand Atlantic are featured in Kerrang!s hottest bands of 2018.

-It was announced late February that Stand Atlantic would be playing Slam Dunk Festival later in 2018.